Mofongo Dressing with Salami Brings a Bit of Puerto Rico and My Grandmother to the Family Table

 Chunks of hard salami add a salty-tangy edge and toothsome texture to Puerto Rican mofongo dressing.
-Serve this savory stuffing along with turkey and the rest of your Thanksgiving spread.
+Add this plantain-and-sausage dish to the spread at your next family gathering.

 I'm going to assume that there are some people who don't think Thanksgiving is anything in Puerto Rico.
 You'd be right.
 And wrong.
 Thanksgiving is an American holiday, but as Puerto Ricans are American citizens, Thanksgiving is one of the many things we've adopted and adapted.
 Puerto Rico has one of the longest Christmas seasons in the world.
 There's more singing, drinking and eating than in your wildest dreams.
 Thanksgiving is merely an extension of the Christmas holiday season.
 Most of the dishes on the holiday table are the same for both holidays: arroz con gandules (rice and pigeon peas), coquito (coconut eggnog), tembleque (a coconut dessert).
 Specifically reserved for Thanksgiving are the pavochon—the word is a combination of pavo (turkey) and lechón (slow-roasted pork) and means turkey prepared in the style of roasted pork with oregano and garlic—and the mofongo (stuffing).

 Mofongo—a dish of mashed fried plantains—first appeared in a cookbook titled El Cocinero Puertorriqueño, Puerto Rico's first cookbook, in 1859.
 Then some clever person decided to take one of Puerto Rico's iconic dishes and shove it up a turkey tuchus.
 This idea had to have been a little more recent, because the recipe for mofongo stuffing (or even a mention of it) doesn't seem to appear in any cookbooks until Yvonne Ortiz's A Taste of Puerto Rico in 1994.